-Engineering Management and Fault Finding of Electronics
+Engineering Management and Fault Finding in Electronics

 Caveat; I don't do all that I say, Or say all that I do, And sometimes I only say what I wish I had done.
-Those who do what they say can be imposed on this is stressful, Take care.
-We see these things in each other and ourselves they need to be kept in mind.
-In any case stating the obvious so that everyone is clear is a good strategy - I may say that "I may be stating the obvious but............"
+Those who do what they say can be imposed on, this is stressful, take care.
+We see these things in each other and ourselves, they need to be kept in mind.
+In any case, stating the obvious so that everyone is clear is a good strategy - I may say that "I may be stating the obvious but............"
 Or "this sound's silly but imagine if A could do........" thread may go off on a tangent then someone perhaps of a different discipline will come back with a neat or at least a holding solution for now, and they may not have been going to say.
-This method is much more focussed and precise than "Brainstorming" which I find the latter uncomfortably forced and so inhibiting.
+This method is much more focussed and precise than "Brainstorming" which I find the latter uncomfortably forced and so is inhibiting.

-This page is not about being managing other people but it is about managing your own
+This page is not about managing other people, but it is about managing your own

 work and working with the team and using either a logical or a reasoned approach.

 A new experimental computer in control turns a war exercise into seeing any spaceship or starship as a real threat and attacks them.
 The brilliant designer had woven his personality into the machine, the M5, but he still held anger and fear of being bullied, having been overlooked treated as a nerd when he was younger.